Are powerful sedatives being over-used in palliative care and aged care?

 According to one recent article in the UK Daily Mail, whistleblowers have claimed they were told to administer the drug to stop confused patients wandering.
 The article also reports that: “Retired neurologist Professor Patrick Pullicino, who was instrumental in raising concerns a decade ago that the Liverpool Care Pathway was bringing forward patients’ deaths, believes the jump indicated something similar had happened.
 He said: ‘Midazolam depresses respiration and it hastens death.
 It changes end-of-life care into euthanasia.’”

 This assertion has been disputed.
-However, it has been reported that the 2015 death in custody of indigenous man David Dungay, whose fate has largely driven some of Australia’s Black Lives Matter protests, stopped breathing and died after being injected with midazolam after refusing an order to stop eating biscuits.
+However, it has been reported that the 2015 death in custody in Australia of indigenous man David Dungay, whose fate has largely driven some of Australia’s Black Lives Matter protests, stopped breathing and died after being injected with midazolam after refusing an order to stop eating biscuits.

 What we have seen has led us to question the use of this powerful drug.